The interval posets of permutations seen from the decomposition tree perspective: Enumerative properties of interval posets

 As a consequence, the number $t_n$ of tree interval posets with $n$ minimal elements satisfies, as $n \to \infty$,

 Numerically, we have $\sqrt{\frac{\rho}{2 \pi \Lambda''(\tau)}} \approx 0.0792$, $\rho^{-1}\approx 4.8920$. \end{theorem}

-\begin{remark} Like in \cref{rk:nonplane}, we can find an equation for the generating function of non-plane interval posets which are trees.
+\begin{remark} Like in \cref{rk:nonplane}, we can find an equation for the generating function of unlabeled tree interval posets, that is to say of tree interval posets considered up to isomorphism.
 And similarly, we can deduce from this equation that the asymptotic behavior of the sequence enumerating these objects is of the form $\alpha n^{-3/2} \beta^{n}$.
-Here, the loose numerical estimates for $\alpha$ and $\beta$ which we obtain in the same fashion as in \cref{rk:nonplane} are $\tilde{\alpha} =0.2597$ and $\tilde{\beta} = 2.9784$. \end{remark}
+Here, the loose numerical estimates for $\alpha$ and $\beta$ which we obtain in the same fashion as in \cref{rk:nonplane} are $\tilde{\alpha} =0.2597$ and $\tilde{\beta} = 2.9784$.
+This sequence has been contributed to the OEIS~\cite{OEIS} as A373456. \end{remark}